dfelinto/blender-manual/manual/editors/3dview/navigate/navigation.rst

    :Menu:      :menuselection:`View --> Navigation --> Zoom Region...`
    :Shortcut:  :kbd:`Shift-B`

-The *Zoom Region* tool allows you to specify a rectangular region and zoom in so that the region fills the 3D Viewport.
+The *Zoom Region* tool allows you to specify a rectangular region by dragging with :kbd:`LMB`.
+The view will then zoom in on this region.

-You can access this through via the shortcut :kbd:`Shift-B`, then :kbd:`LMB` click and drag a rectangle to zoom into.
+You can also drag with :kbd:`MMB` to zoom out instead.

-Alternatively you can zoom out using the :kbd:`MMB`.

 .. _bpy.ops.view3d.dolly: